ads-andredesantana/Rocket_Elevators_Information_System/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Making a static website into a dynamic site by implementing Ruby on rails(MVC model).
+With the help of gems like rails-admin and devise, we created a back office that contains pertinent company information regarding customers, clients and admins with each having appropriate access.
+The website was deployed on a server.We also created a relational database and a data warehouse for decision making.

-* Ruby version
+* Ruby version 2.7.1

 * System dependencies

 * Configuration

-* Database creation
+* Database creation in mysql and postgresql

 * Database initialization

-* How to run the test suite
+* Run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment

-* ...
+How to connect to the backoffice

+To connect with a employee account, all default employee are in db/seeds.rb.
+All the employee have the same default password rocket.